nodejs/node/doc/api/tls.markdown

   - `cert`: A string or `Buffer` containing the certificate key of the server in PEM format.
 (Required)

-  - `ca`: An array of strings or `Buffer`s of trusted certificates.
+  - `ca`: An array of strings or `Buffer`s of trusted certificates in PEM format.
 If this is omitted several well known "root" CAs will be used, like VeriSign.
 These are used to authorize connections.

   - `crl` : Either a string or list of strings of PEM encoded CRLs (Certificate Revocation List)